kushaldas/lym/docs/users.md

 ```
 ### Modifying existing user details

-*usermod* command can help to modify any existing user.
+The *usermod* command can help to modify an existing user.
 You can use the same command to lock any account in the system.

 ```